Projects per year

 Research interests

-I am currently writing work that explores the opportunities and challenges in the delivery of genocide education, particularly through arts methodologies; the politics of indigineity and its intersections with ecological harms in conflict; network analysis of transitional justice actors and their relationships; a new book that explores the life trajectories and meaning making practices among ex-combatants after Cambodia's civil war; and the prospects of developing variying 'green' agendas for transitional justice research.
+I am also working on projects that explore the opportunities and challenges in the delivery of genocide education; network analysis of transitional justice actors and their relationships; and a new book that explores the life trajectories and meaning making practices among ex-combatants after Cambodia's civil war.

 Willing to supervise doctoral students